Report on the Wireless East 2002 Expo by Eric Heinen

 With wireless users topping 112 million in the U.S,† we have the largest wireless using population in the world and the phase we are presently in is being referred to 2.5G(GPRS/General Packet Radio Service).
 This allows for the flow of data between wireless devices from roughly 20k to 40k bit/sec depending on your service provider.
 These speeds are adequate for SMS(Short Messaging Service) and limited interactive browsing but little else.

 This is evident by the International corporate IT industry spending an average of $680,000 on wireless applications in 2002, a 94% increase over 2001.
-With the Global Wireless IT benchmark Report stating that 51% of companies surveyed are increasing their wireless budget and none planning a decrease, there is definitely more money to be made in this arena.† Itís that fact which will push the wireless technology curve along until the next great disruptive technology is created.
+With the Global Wireless IT benchmark Report stating that 51% of companies surveyed are increasing their wireless budget and none planning a decrease, there is definitely more money to be made in this arena.† Itís that fact which will push the technology curve along until the next great disruptive technology is created.

-Wireless may be considered a business advantage today but within the next couple of years it will be a business necessity.
+Wireless may be considered a business advantage today but it within the next couple of years it will be a business necessity.